 Membership

-Parent Help: Not every adult feels as though they can commit to being a leader, but parents need to help out to keep our group running and to improve their child's experience at SCOUTS.
-All of our families are expected to help out with transporting youth to activities, but we also need help with property maintenance, administration and overnight activities.
-For those who just want to help out where they can, this is another great opportunity to contribute as a volunteer.
+Aduly / Parent Help: Not every adult feels they can commit to being a leader, but parents need to help out to keep our group running and improve their child's experience at SCOUTS.
+All of our families are expected to help transport youth to activities, but we also need help with property maintenance, administration, and overnight activities.
+For those who just want to help out where they can, this is another great opportunity to volunteer.

 Scouts Aotearoa is a private organisation.
 Membership is by mutual agreement.
 Volunteers joining the movement are asked to agree to six basic things: